saitaiky/notebook/docs/docs/aws/integration-messaging/eventbridge.md

 title: EventBridge
 ---

-:::infoIs EventBridge same as CloudWatch?
+:::info Is EventBridge same as CloudWatch?
 Amazon EventBridge is the preferred way to manage your events.
 CloudWatch Events and EventBridge are the same underlying service and API, but EventBridge provides more features.
 Changes you make in either CloudWatch or EventBridge will appear in each console.
 [What Is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)
 :::